How to grow box (Buxus sempervirens)

 How to plant box

-Box plants are usually bought in pots and can therefore be planted at any time of year, as long as the ground isn’t frozen.
+Box hedge plants are usually bought in pots and can therefore be planted at any time of year, as long as the ground isn't frozen.
+The best time to plant, however, is spring or autumn.
 Dig a generous hole, adding plenty of well-rotted compost and mycorrhizal fungi to give the plants a good start.
-Alternatively, buy bare-root box plats from autumn to spring.
+Alternatively, buy bare-root box plants from autumn to spring.
 Soak them overnight before planting them at the same level they were planted in the field.

 Follow Monty Don's guide to planting box as a hedge, in this clip from Gardeners' World: